Search

 Your certification delivers value when it delivers an outcome.

-To properly position your certification in the minds of your prospects, your marketing message must convince them that they’re moving toward an outcome that satisfies their core desires, which could include recognition, status, enhanced self-esteem, money, perks or a fear of losing (or never getting) any of the above.
+To properly position your certification in the minds of your prospects, your certification marketing message must convince them that they’re moving toward an outcome that satisfies their core desires, which could include recognition, status, enhanced self-esteem, money, perks or a fear of losing (or never getting) any of the above.

 According to Don Miller, entrepreneur, business owner and author of the best-seller, Building a Story Brand, “Clear messaging wins every time.
 People don’t buy the best products and services.
 They buy the ones they can understand the fastest.”